DanRuta/jsNet/README.md

 ### Tip
 When using Pool layers following a convolutional layer, it is more computationally efficient to perform the activation function in the pool layer instead of doing it in the conv layer.
 This is only true for increasing functions (the included activation functions are ok).
 The logic behind it is that max pooling will pick the highest value out of a set of values.
 It makes sense to only compute the activation of a single value instead of a group of them, as the pooling choice would not be affected by an increasing function.

 For example, using the following set-up compared to the one above, the training was about 18% (average of 4) faster (with nearly identical results).
-This optimisation may be even more dramatic for Pool layers with bigger sizes.
+This optimization may be even more dramatic for Pool layers with bigger sizes.
 ```javascript
 net = new Network({
     layers: [